-Palestinians deny IS claim for deadly attack on Israeli
+Palestinians dispute IS claim for deadly attack on Israel

 Palestinians say it stems from anger over decades of Israeli rule in territories they claim for their future state.

-Associated Press writer Maamoun Youssef contributed to this report from Cairo.
+Associated Press writer Maamoun Youssef in Cairo contributed to this report.